 Manjushri Mantra Benefits

 The headline Manjushri mantra benefits include enhancement of wisdom, memory, speech and writing.
-These mantra benefits are sought after by students and those engaged in intellectual pursuits.
+Indeed, students who are pursuing intellectual enhancement will benefit from mantra meditation.